Slash Commands Overview: Template-Driven Workflows That Scale

 Here's the key insight: I didn't build each command individually.
 I built one template and filled it for every command.

-Template extraction: 30 minutes to replace specifics with placeholders.
+Template extraction: Replace specifics with placeholders.

 Result: Consistent commands with zero decision fatigue.
 The template enforces quality.